 Summary review of the Fusion drysuit

 As I took my Fusion Fit drysuit for my 12-day scuba diving adventure in Croatia, I can now tell I’m fully confident Fusion drysuit diver!
-I summarised below the main points of my 5 first months of experience with my Fusion drysuit:
+I summarised the main points of my 5 first months of experience with my Fusion drysuit:

 - The silicone seals are easy to change: It is by far the biggest advantage for me.
 You can change by yourself the neck and wrist seals thanks to the smart clip system!
 Forget about the risk of calling a dive trip because you broke one of your seals.